nexusproject/phcl/docs/node.md

 `Node` also provides the `._` entrypoint for reference-space.

 The mechanism itself belongs to the core.
 The concrete base path is defined by higher-level product layers.

+`._` remains the explicit reference form.

+Inside block and resource attribute values, PHCL may also coerce `Node` subclasses into reference form automatically during attribute normalization as a convenience.